By Jessica Ocheltree

 On weekdays, there will be kids coming in for classes, and an occasional tour group or visitor passes through as well.
 Non-medical volunteers are responsible for showing them around and telling them about the work that ACE does.

-Visitors are always welcome to stop by ACE for a tour.
+Visitors are always welcome to stop by ACE for a tour to learn about animal care in Egypt.
 A volunteer will show you around the center and introduce you to some of the animals in their care.
 From the shade of the veranda, you are welcome to sit and watch their staff in action as they deal with the steady stream of animals through their gate.
 A number of cats and dogs call the ACE center their home, and they will be happy to keep you company.

 In the visitors’ center, you will find a selection of merchandise for sale and a great deal of educational material, including a photo display featuring some of their saddest cases of road accidents and their happiest success stories.